 Bath lifts were previously all water-powered, but like manual bath lifts, there are not many available on the market today.
 Water-powered bath lifts lower and raise the user using water pressure.
 Water-powered bath lifts require a hose connected to a water supply (either a tub spout diverter or shower head diverter) to fill a water valve, lifting and lowering the user.
 There is no battery to recharge, but if there is a leak in the valve, it may be expensive to replace.

 A bath lift fits inside the bathtub.
 The seat of the bath lift should be in line with the side of the tub.
 The user must be able to sit or transfer onto the lift and swing or lift their legs over the tub wall.
 This can accommodate a user who must transfer from a wheelchair onto the bath lift seat.
 Hand controls or a manual crank will lower or raise the user in and out of the tub.

 Bath lifts typically feature reclining backrests and floating hand controls.
 Most bath lifts are lightweight and can be easily stored when not in use, which makes it possible to share the bathtub with someone who does not require the lift.
 Bath lifts are typically portable with assistance, meaning a caregiver may be able to transfer the lift between homes giving the user the option to take a bath outside of their primary residence.

 Most bath lifts can reach a height of 17″–18″, and some can even reach 23″.
 The lift height required by the user depends on the height of the tub, measured from the inside.

-Many bath lifts will come with flaps on the sides of the chair.
-These flaps make it easier for the person to transfer on to the bath lift by sitting on the edge of the tub, sliding across the flap, and into the chair.
+Many bath lifts come with flaps on the sides of the chair.
+These flaps make it easier for the person to transfer onto the bath lift by sitting on the edge of the tub, sliding across the flap, and into the chair.